toidiu/toidiu.github.io/content/gin/gimlet.md

 weight = 50
 +++

--  1 ⅔ Parts Gin
+- 4 Parts Gin
--  ⅓ Part Dry Vermouth
--  1 Dash Orange Bitters
--  1 Whole Green Olive
--  1 Twist Lemon
+- 1 Parts Lime Cordial

-**Fill a mixing glass with ice cubes.
-Add all ingredients.
-Stir and strain into a chilled cocktail glass.
-Garnish with a green olive and lemon.**
+Vigorously shake all ingredients with ice then strain into a chilled cocktail glass.
+Garnish with lime wheel.

+Lime cordial is made up of 1 part lime and 1 part simple syrup.